iam28th/fqcomp28/Readme.md

 # Comparison with fqzcomp{4,5}

-`fqcomp28` seemingly offers a better compression ratio/speed tradeoff than `fqzcomp4` and `fqzcomp5` with default mode (-5), but looks inferior to faster modes of `fqzcomp5` (-3 and -1), particulary because of longer decompression times (the cause of which remains to be investigated).
+`fqcomp28` seemingly offers a better compression ratio/speed tradeoff than `fqzcomp4` and `fqzcomp5` with default mode (-5), but looks inferior to faster modes of `fqzcomp5` (-3 and -1), particulary because of longer decompression times (the cause of which is [under investigation](https://github.com/iam28th/fqcomp28/issues/1)).

 All tools noticeably outperform `gzip`/`pigz` in both speed and compression ratio.